-The issue of security is central to IREA research activities.
+The issue of security is also central to IREA's research activities.
 Increasing the level of safety and security of European citizens is another important challenge of Copernicus as well as of Horizon 2020, the principal program of the European Union for funding research and innovation, which aims to contribute to the achievement of the goals specific to the Europe 2020 Strategy.
-One of the objectives is to increase the society resilience with respect to natural disasters or human-caused accidents, through the development of innovative solutions in the field of crisis management and the protection of critical infrastructures.
-In this framework, IREA activities on Differential SAR Interferometry are included, thanks to which it is possible to detect even small deformations of the Earth's surface by satellite.
+Among the objectives is to increase social resilience, with respect to natural disasters or human-caused accidents, through the development of innovative solutions in the field of crisis management and the protection of critical infrastructures.
+In this framework IREA activities on Differential SAR Interferometry are included, thanks to which it is possible to detect very small deformations (centimetres and in some cases sub-centimetres) of the Earth's surface from satellites.
 In this context, IREA researchers developed an innovative methodology widely used internationally, called SBAS (Small BAseline Subset), which allows the study of the temporal evolution of ground deformation phenomena.
 Measuring these deformations is of utmost importance for risk prevention and support for decisions in times of crisis.
 Indeed, in volcanic areas deformations are often precursor signals of eruptions or anyhow index of an increase in volcanic activity.
 The detection of deformations is also of great importance for earthquakes and landslides study.
-In this context, IREA, which is a Competence Center for the Civil Protection Department, provided useful information on deformation caused by the seismic events that hit Central Italy from August 2016.
-In addition, IREA participates in the monitoring activities of Campi Flegrei Caldera.
-These activities have strongly benefited from the data provided by the SAR constellation Sentinel-1 of the Copernicus Program.
-The carried out studies have not been limited to the national territory but have produced important results for or the understanding of seismic events, such as that occurred in Nepal in April 2015 and in Chile in September 2015, and volcanic phenomena such as those relating to the Yellowstone Caldera and the Wolf Volcano in The Galápagos Islands.
-Starting from satellite information and from in situ measurements, IREA researchers have then realized various models of the sources responsible for the observed deformations.
-The developed inversion methods have allowed us to describe their shapes and locations.
+In this context, IREA, which is a Competence Center for the Italian Civil Protection Department, provided very quickly useful information about the deformations caused by the seismic events that hit central Italy from August 2016 and the island of Ischia in August 2017.
+In addition, IREA participates in the monitoring activities of Campi Flegrei Caldera, Mount Vesuvius and Mount Etna.
+These activities have greatly benefited from the data and radar images made available by the Sentinel-1 constellation of the Copernicus Program.
+Starting from satellite information and from in situ measurements, IREA researchers have also realized various models of the sources responsible for the observed deformations.
+The developed inversion methods allowed to describe their shapes and locations.
 In addition, IREA has contributed to the development of advanced techniques for the processing of high-resolution SAR data acquired by airborne sensors.
 They have important applications for the generation of digital terrain and ground deformation maps, with potentially significant benefits in Civil Protection scenarios.
-Thanks to the satellite SAR tomography techniques developed at IREA and awarded by the IEEE Society, it is now possible to perform 3D reconstructions with high detail and monitor the deformation of singular buildings and infrastructures.
-In this case, as well, the possible applications are very relevant.
+Finally, thanks to the satellite SAR tomographic techniques developed at IREA and awarded by the IEEE Society, it is now possible to carry out 3D reconstructions with high detail and to monitor the deformations of individual buildings and infrastructures.
+Also in this case the possible applicative repercussions are extremely important.